 Karabinos, Michael.
-"In the shadows of the continuum: testing the records continuum model through the Foreign and Commonwealth Office 'Migrated Archives."
+"In the shadows of the continuum: testing the records continuum model through the Foreign and Commonwealth Office 'Migrated Archives.'"
 Archival Science, September 2018, Volume 18, Issue 3, pp 207-224.

-https://www.academia.edu/37031235/In the shadows of the continuum testing the records continuum model through the Foreign and Commonwealth Office Migrated Archives had become independent.
+Abstract: This article offers a test of the records continuum model.
+As a case study I use the Foreign and Commonwealth Office "Migrated Archives", those records first made known to the public in 2011 during the court case against the British government.
+Through this case, records from over 30 former colonies were found to have been stored away by the FCO, since the colonies had become independent.
 While testing the continuum model with this case, I simultaneously use the records continuum model to tell the history of the Migrated Archives.
 My research finds that by highlighting the hidden moments-the shadows of the continuum-the Migrated Archives reveals that the continuum model can be too dependent on pluralization and a culture of openness and accessibility.
 Using the term "shadow continuum," I attempt to rectify this situation by allowing for continuum model processes to continue, albeit in the shadows.